MertKalkanci/Unity-Car-Sound-System/README.md

 ## [Example Usage Video](https://www.youtube.com/watch?v=L4Mc18lOeT4&t=79s)

 ## Clone the code
-copy scripts folder and 2JZ folder for example engine
+copy scripts folder and Engines folder for example engine

 add Car Audio controller to your car and manage it from your car controller